 If you don’t pass that part of the test, you can still qualify for Chapter 7 bankruptcy by taking the second part of the test.
 This takes your expenses into account to see if you’re able to repay your debts with your disposable income.
 If you have enough disposable income to pay back at least some of your debt, you’ll need to file a Chapter 13 bankruptcy instead.
 This puts you on a repayment plan over 3-5 years.

 Utah Median Income Standards for Means Test for Cases Filed In 2024

 Utah Fee Waiver Eligibility for Cases Filed In 2024

 Eligible for fee waiver when under 150% the poverty level.

 |State Poverty Level

 Utah Bankruptcy Forms

-The Utah bankruptcy forms are a combination of the national forms, and some local forms used only in Utah bankruptcy cases.
-The court has put together a comprehensive checklist for everything, and makes this Unrepresented Debtor Packet containing all the required forms needed for an individual Chapter 7 bankruptcy in Utah available on its website for free.↑ Back to top
+All main bankruptcy forms are the same no matter what state you file in.
+The Utah Chapter 7 bankruptcy forms are a mix of the national forms and some local forms that only apply to Utah bankruptcy cases.
+The court has a comprehensive checklist that lists every national and local form that’s required.
+The court also provides a free Unrepresented Debtor Packet, which contains all the required forms you need to file an individual Chapter 7 bankruptcy in Utah.

 Utah Bankruptcy Exemptions